b0cal/miel/.github/CONTRIBUTING.md

 In the meantime all documentation regarding dev. guidelines, who is responsible for what, documentation etc. can be found [here](https://github.com/b0cal/miel/tree/doc/readme/doc)

 > "Every time you find yourself here, it's because you chose to come back"
+> Mark S.